nmshd/documentation/_docs_integrate/delete-an-attribute.md

 ## Request the deletion of own Attributes from peer

-Wanting to delete a peer shared Attribute owned by you from the peer technically describes the endeavor of reverting sharing the Attribute with them.
+Wanting to delete a peer shared Attribute owned by you from the peer technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.
 To this end, a [Request]({% link _docs_integrate/data-model-overview.md %}#request) must be used with a [DeleteAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributerequestitem).
 As a parameter, the `attributeId` of the peer shared Attribute you would like the peer to delete must be provided.
 Note, that the peer shared Attribute at the peer's side has the same `id` like the own shared Attribute at your side.